 Rick reaches up with his handcuffed hands and scratches his nose through the pillowcase.
 His head turns to the left and then to the right and he says, “Are we starting now?”

-Rick is about to be tortured for fake information in the hipster capital of the world and somehow this makes me happy.
+Rick is about to be tortured for fake information in the hipster capital of the world and somehow this helps me with my life.